NFL owners gather to discuss National Anthem protests

 Team owners are expected to discuss the protests.
 But an NFL spokesman says the league does not expect to change its policy, which says only that players should stand during the Anthem, not that they must.

+After Tuesday's meeting, NFL Commissioner Roger Goodell said that players were not asked to commit to standing for the anthem.

-Beginning with Colin Kaepernick last year, dozens of players have taken a knee during the Anthem to protest racial injustice.
+Beginning with former San Francisco 49ers quarterback Colin Kaepernick last year, dozens of players have taken a knee during the Anthem to protest racial injustice.
 Kaepernick is now a free agent, and has filed a grievance against the owners, alleging they colluded to keep him from being signed.

+Kaepernick "was not invited to attend" the NFL's meetings by the league or any team executives, according to the attorney representing him in his grievance claim.
+However, "players wanted him present and have asked that he attend the next meeting."

 Related: Trump's grievance with the NFL goes way back